Participation

 Bad repositories will be excluded.

-PR/MRs should be useful to maintainers.
-Repos that encourage simplistic PR/MRs (like adding a name or profile to a list or arbitrarily curating content) will be excluded from Hacktoberfest.
+PR/MRs should be useful to maintainers and be meaningful contributions to open-source software.
+Repositories that are created specifically for Hacktoberfest that do not benefit the wider open-source community, or repositories that encourage overly simplistic and inconsequential contributions such as adding a name or profile to a list or adding random content to a repo such as algorithms, will be excluded from Hacktoberfest.
 Remember: quantity is fun, quality is key.

 Found a repository that you think doesn’t follow our values?
 Report it to us and we’ll take a look.